AdobeDocs/campaign-standard.pt-BR/help/designing/using/designing-from-scratch.md

 ### Uso de componentes de conteúdo {#about-content-components}

-Os componentes do conteúdo são componentes brutos e vazios que podem ser editados depois de enviados por email.
+Content components are raw, empty components that you can edit once placed in an email.

-Você pode adicionar quantos componentes de conteúdo desejar em um componente de estrutura.
-Também é possível movê-los dentro do componente de estrutura ou para outro componente de estrutura.
+You can add as many content components as you want in a structure component.
+You can also move them inside the structure component or to another structure component.

-Esta é a lista de componentes disponíveis no Designer de email:
+Here is the list of the available components in the Email Designer:

 - **[!UICONTROL Button]**

-   Se você precisar usar vários botões, em vez de editar cada botão do zero, poderá duplicar o **[!UICONTROL Button]** componente usando a barra de ferramentas contextual.
+   If you need to use multiple buttons, rather than editing each button from scratch, you can duplicate the **[!UICONTROL Button]** component using the contextual toolbar.

-   Também é possível salvar botões em fragmentos que podem ser reutilizados.
-Para obter mais informações, consulte [Criar um fragmento](../../designing/using/using-reusable-content.md#creating-a-content-fragment) de conteúdo e [Salvar conteúdo como um fragmento](../../designing/using/using-reusable-content.md#saving-content-as-a-fragment).
+   You can also save buttons into fragments that can be reused.
+For more on this, see [Creating a content fragment](../../designing/using/using-reusable-content.md#creating-a-content-fragment) and [Saving content as a fragment](../../designing/using/using-reusable-content.md#saving-content-as-a-fragment).

-1. Selecione **[!UICONTROL Fallback view]** para exibir a imagem de fallback no Designer de email.
+Selecione **[!UICONTROL Fallback view]** para exibir a imagem de fallback no Designer de e-mail.

 - **[!UICONTROL Text]**

-   Use este componente para inserir texto em seu email. É possível ajustar a cor, o estilo e o tamanho do texto em **[!UICONTROL Component Settings]**.
+   Use este componente para inserir texto em seu email.
+You can adjust the color, style and size of your text in **[!UICONTROL Component Settings]**.

 - **[!UICONTROL Divider]**